bunyamineymen/Lesson_DevelopingMobileGames_2022-2023_Spring/_Project/README.md

 You are going to integrate Unity plugin into your project.

-### 2 - Mail your github account url , github username and your basic infos to
+### 2 - Mail your github account url , github username ,your basic infos and teammates ID,Name and Surname to

 bunyamineymenalagoz@gmail.com until 17.04.2023.